 The University of Illinois's Department of Mathematics has long been a national leader in distance education through its NetMath program.
 Following the retirement of NetMath’s founding director Debra Woods in March 2012, this 25-year-old program is now led by Program Director Professor Randy McCarthy, Associate Director Anu Murphy, and Associate Director of Instruction Bruce Carpenter.

 Murphy assumed overall responsibility for managing day-to-day operations of NetMath.
 Her experience with NetMath since 2008 has been invaluable in maintaining its momentum.
 Carpenter, who joined the department in 1997, supervises the instruction of NetMath’s core courses and contributes to the development of this innovative curriculum.
-The NetMath professional staff also includes: Patryk Szuta, eLearning Information Technology Specialist, Joe Nance, NetMath High School Program Coordinator, Zac Schoenrock, Instructional and Advising Specialist, and Amber Holmes, Office Support Associate.
+The NetMath professional staff also includes: Joe Nance, NetMath High School Program Coordinator, Zac Schoenrock, Instructional and Advising Specialist, Andrew Debevec, Assistant eLearning Specialist, Faisal Whelpley, Associate Director of Instructional Technology, and Amber Holmes, Office Support Associate.

 For a complete list of our staff, please visit here